 How to Search the Layer List

 If you have a document with lots of layers, you can use the search bar at the top of the Layer List to find a specific layer type.
 You can also use the search bar to find a layer by name.

 The Components View

 How to Access the Components View

-To access the Components Panel click on Components at the top of the Layer List (you can also use Ctrl+1 and Ctrl+2 to toggle between the Components Panel and Layer list, respectively).
-You’ll have the option to view “All” components or just components belonging to your document or a particular Library.
+To access the Components View click on the Components tab on the left side of the toolbar (you can also use Ctrl+1 and Ctrl+2 to toggle between the Canvas View and Components View, respectively).